A safe space for healing and hope

 My path into grief counselling

-I came into grief counselling because I’ve seen how isolating and overwhelming loss can feel, and I believe nobody should have to navigate that alone.
 Whether you’re mourning someone you love, facing a life change that has shaken your foundations, or carrying a quiet grief that’s hard to explain, you deserve support that honours your experience.

 Why I specialise in grief and bereavement

-I have a deep passion for supporting individuals through bereavement because I truly understand how isolating and life-altering grief can be.
 My path into grief counselling has been shaped by both personal experience and my work with clients, each teaching me that while grief looks different for everyone, we all share a need to be seen, heard, and understood in our pain.

 Whether you’re struggling to make sense of your loss, coping with unexpected emotions, or simply need someone to walk beside you through your healing journey, I am here to listen, support, and help you find your way through.

-Grief counselling isn’t about finding quick answers – it’s about creating space for what feels too heavy to carry alone.
-My approach is person-centred, which means our work together is guided by your needs, your pace, and your story.
+Grief counselling isn’t about finding quick answers, it’s about creating space for what feels too heavy to carry alone.

-My approach to supporting you
+My approach to counselling

 Professional qualifications and training

-Types of Loss I Support
+Types of grief and loss I support

-The passing of a spouse or partner navigating the profound changes this brings.
+• The passing of a spouse or partner navigating the profound changes this brings.

-Grieving the loss of a parent or sibling with sensitivity to your unique relationship and experience.
+• Grieving the loss of a parent or sibling with sensitivity to your unique relationship and experience.

-Coping with miscarriage or infertility-related grief honouring both the hopes and the heartache involved.
+• Coping with miscarriage or infertility related grief honouring both the hopes and the heartache involved.

-Healing from the loss of a beloved pet recognising the deep bond and unconditional love you shared.
+• Healing from the loss of a beloved pet recognising the deep bond and unconditional love you shared.

-Living with anticipatory grief offering support for those caring for a loved one through long-term illness or decline.
+• Living with anticipatory grief offering support for those caring for a loved one through long-term illness or decline.

 Get in touch